-The Irish United Nations Veterans Association (IUNVA) is organized and administered by National Executive Committee with a number of “Posts” throughout the country.
+The Irish United Nations Veterans Association (IUNVA) is organised and administered by the National Executive Committee with a number of “Posts” throughout the country.
 All appointments are voluntary and no members of the Association receive any salary or payment for work carried out.

 The foundation of the Association

 The Association was founded in Dublin in 1989 by serving and retired members of the Defence Forces.
 The Association soon spread countrywide.
 It was felt that the interests of veterans who had served their country on overseas service and had contributed significantly to world peace were not been satisfactorily addressed.
 The Association was formed at a meeting in Dublin on February 10th 1990, when an interim committee was formed.
 The Constitution of the Association was ratified at the first Annual General Meeting on the 6th October of the same year, at the Eastern Health Board Social Club, Grangegorman, Dublin, the constitution of IUNVA was ratified and the first National Executive Committee was elected as follows:

 - National Honorary President: Maj Gen V. Savino (Retd)